Authorized Online Retailers:

 Copy it in the “libraries” folder inside your sketchbook.

-Start the Arduino Software (IDE), goto Sketch and the Include Library.
+Start Software (IDE), goto Sketch and the Include Library.
 Verify that the library you just added is available in the list, after the core libs.

 Please note: the way libraries are chosen during compilation is designed to allow the update of libraries present in the distribution.
 This means that placing a library in the “libraries” folder in your sketchbook overrides the other libraries versions.